 After Dustin Pedroia led off the fourth with a double and David Ortiz drew a walk, Michael Wacha recovered to get a huge 6-4-3 double play off the bat of Mike Napoli to settle the inning down.
 Then he escaped just a couple pitches later when Jonny Gomes popped out to second base.

-• The Red Sox had scored a first inning run in each of their last five World Series games against the Cardinals before Game 2.
+• The Red Sox had scored a first inning run in each of their last five World Series against the Cardinals before Game 2.

 • Michael Wacha equaled Bob Gibson's Cardinals record with 19 consecutive scoreless innings in the postseason.